For the last week of December, we’re re-posting some of our favorite posts from 2012. Cross-posted at The Huffington

 Take a look.
 The “hazard ratio” refers to the risk of dying early, with 1 being the baseline.
 The “habits” along the bottom count how many healthy habits a person reported.
 The shaded bars represent people of different BMIs from “healthy weight” (18.5-24.9) to “overweight” (25-29.9), to “obese” (over 30).

 The three bars on the far left show the relative risk of premature death for people with zero healthy habits.
 It suggests that being overweight increases that risk, and being obese much more so.
 The three bars on the far right show the relative risk for people with four healthy habits; the differential risk among them is essentially zero; for people with healthy habits, then, being fatter is not correlated with an increased relative risk of premature death.
 For everyone else in between, we more-or-less see the expected reduction in mortality risk given those two poles.

 This data doesn’t refute the idea that fat matters.
 In fact, it shows clearly that thinness is protective if people are doing absolutely nothing to enhance their health.
 It also suggests, though, that healthy habits can make all the difference.
 Overweight and obese people can have the same mortality risk as “normal” weight people; therefore, we should reject the idea that fat people are “killing themselves” with their extra pounds.
 It’s simply not true.

-h/t to BigFatBlog.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter, Facebook, and Instagram.
+h/t to BigFatBlog.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.